 Phone number: 01208 76292

-Sticking with the historical theme, but making it a little spookier, head to the supposedly haunted Bodmin Jail.
+Sticking with the historical theme, but making it a little spookier, head to the supposedly haunted Bodmin Jail, one of the best indoor activities in Cornwall.
 The old prison has a rather dark history, with the constant overcrowding causing the jail to be expanded multiple times.
 The resulting building is one that towers over Bodmin Moor.
 Using theatrical effects and the latest technology, you’ll be transported back through time, learning about the tales of the inmates who lived (and often died) within the walls.

 Why not tag along on one of their paranormal tours, or stay overnight if you are really feeling brave?
 One of the more unusual things to do in Cornwall in winter, Bodmin Jail offers an After Dark experience.
 At this experience, the lights go down and the Ouija boards come out.
 They guide you through the night, using spiritual and scientific methods to explain the paranormal phenomena.